PACS comprises two mutually exclusive sub-instruments:

 Click on to see the full size image.

 Spectrometer resolution power.
-The vertical dashed lines mark
+The vertical dashed lines mark the edges between spectral orders.

 Click on to see the full size image.